yitzamm/End-to-End-AWS-Web-App/README.md

 # AWS Project: End-to-End AWS Web Application
 May 20, 2025

-For this project, I’m building a full end-to-end web application inspired by Amazon’s original workshop—where you can actually request a ride from a unicorn! 🦄 The site will guide users through creating an account, logging in, and accessing an interactive map powered by ArcGIS to summon their magical ride.
+In this project, I’m developing a full end-to-end web application inspired by Amazon’s original workshop, where users can actually summon a ride from a unicorn! 🦄 The application features a seamless user journey: from account creation and secure login to an interactive, real-time map powered by ArcGIS, enabling users to request their magical ride with just a few clicks.
+This hands-on build combines modern authentication flows, geospatial mapping, and dynamic frontend-backend integration to deliver an immersive and technically robust experience.

 Link to the tutorial followed: [Tiny Technical Tutorials](https://www.youtube.com/watch?v=K6v6t5z6AsU)